 Under our Loan Agreement, the aggregate amount of the facility is up to \$49.0 million, consisting of a term loan in the original principal amount of \$15.0 million (the "First Term Loan"), a term loan in the original principal amount of \$9.0 million (the "Second Term Loan" and, together with the First Term Loan, the "Term Loans"), and a revolving line of credit, which permits borrowings of up to \$25.0 million subject to customary conditions.
-Among other things, we may only borrow funds under the revolving line of credit if, after giving effect thereto, total borrowings under the line of credit do not exceed a specified percentage of eligible trade and client accounts receivable.
-The revolving line of credit, First Term Loan, and Second Term Loan mature in September 2020, March 2022, and September 2022, respectively.
+In August 2020, we entered into an amendment to the Loan Agreement that, among other things, extended the maturity date of the revolving line of credit from September 2020 to September 2022 and eliminated a formula-based restriction that prohibited us from borrowing funds under the revolving line of credit in an amount that exceeded a specified percentage of eligible trade and client accounts receivable.
+The First Term Loan matures in March 2022, and the Second Term Loan and revolving line of credit mature in September 2022.
 All borrowings under the Loan Agreement bear interest at floating rates, and, therefore, our borrowing costs are affected by changes in market interest rates.